 - My State does not have an active Regional Planning Committee, and I doubt that the State would be interested in being a lessor.
 What happens to us?
 The FCC asks how to handle this situation in paragraph 64.

-The Commission’s draft Order represents a dramatic difference from the current 4.9 GHz licensing process (albeit not as dramatic as the FCC’s recent decision to permit unlicensed devices in the 6 GHz band).
-The FCC’s draft decision could enable a variety of non-public safety usage in the band, depending on the interests of each state.
+The Commission’s Order represents a dramatic difference from the current 4.9 GHz licensing process (albeit not as dramatic as the FCC’s recent decision to permit unlicensed devices in the 6 GHz band).
+The FCC’s Decision could enable a variety of non-public safety usage in the band, depending on the interests of each state.